 Located near the Harvey Academic Center overlooking the College’s pond and Vail center, Wheelock hall houses both first-year and upper-class students and is a suite-style residence hall.
 There are four double rooms per suite, and each suite has a common living area and a bathroom.
 There are also two separate double rooms with private baths for students with medical or other special needs.
 Wheelock also has a student lounge, kitchen, game tables, vending machines, television, and a laundry room.

-Located in the Stonehenge complex, Arnold and Bayley Halls house both upperclass and first year students.
+Located in the Stonehenge complex, Arnold and Bayley Halls house both upper-class and first-year students.
 Each building has suites that have seven student rooms (two singles, four doubles, and one triple) with 13 students per suite.
 Each suite is equipped with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Arnold has six suites and Bayley has five.
-Located on the first floor of Arnold Hall is the student lounge, laundry room, game tables, television, and vending machines.
+Located on the first floor of Arnold Hall are the student lounge, laundry room, game tables, television, and vending machines.
 In Arnold Hall there a floor is dedicated to transfer students.
-Bayley Hall is a 24-hour quiet hall, for those students who desire a lower-volume living experience.
+The second floor of Bayley Hall is a 24-hour quiet floor, for those students who desire a lower-volume living experience.